GhostOps77/click-repl/docs/source/documentation/modifying_repl_behaviour.rst

 PromptSession object
 ~~~~~~~~~~~~~~~~~~~~

-click-repl uses :class:`~prompt_toolkit.PromptSession` object, which is resopnsible for the repl functionality in this module.
+click-repl uses :class:`~prompt_toolkit.shortcuts.PromptSession` object, which is resopnsible for the repl functionality in this module.
 This object can be accessed via :attr:`~click_repl.core.ReplContext.session` attribute of the :attr:`~click_repl.core.ReplContext`
 object.
 You can use this to extend the functionality of the repl.
 Refer to :mod:`~prompt_toolkit`'s
 `PromptSession <https://python-prompt-toolkit.readthedocs.io/en/master/pages/asking_for_input.html#the-promptsession-object>` docs.